The Corsair Proved That Early Technical Setbacks Can Be Overcome

 Probably the most famous Marine squadron flying the Corsair was the “Black Sheep.”
 Led by Marine Major Gregory “Pappy” Boyington, VMF-214 started flying their missions in September of 1943 and racked up 97 confirmed aerial victories in only 84 days.
 Boyington was eventually credited with 22 kills in F4Us before he was shot down himself and made a prisoner of war in January of 1944.
 Other notable Corsair aces included the aforementioned Kenneth Walsh, James E. Swett, and Archie Donahue (also of VMF-124), VMF-215’s Robert M. Hanson and Donald Aldrich, and VF-17’s Tommy Blackburn, Roger Hedrick, and Ira Kepford.

-At war’s end, VMF-312, VMF-323, VMF-224 Corsairs were flying from Okinawa and battling Japanese kamikaze attacks- even going so far as to hack the tail off an attacking Japanese plane with its propeller.
-The pilot who performed this feat, Marine Lieutenant R. R. Klingman of VMF-312, landed safely despite having lost 5 inches of his propeller blades in the attack.
-He was awarded the Navy Cross for his efforts.
-Corsairs were also were flying from Navy fast carriers and escort carriers.
+At war’s end, VMF-312, VMF-323, and VMF-224 Corsairs were flying from Okinawa and battling Japanese kamikaze attacks- even going so far as to hack the tail off an attacking Japanese plane with its propeller.
+The pilot who performed this feat, Marine Lieutenant Robert R. Klingman of VMF-312, landed safely despite having lost 5 inches of his propeller blades in the attack.
+Buzzsaw Bob was awarded the Navy Cross for his efforts.
+Corsairs were also flying from Navy fast carriers and escort carriers.

 The F4U also fulfilled the role of fighter-bomber in the Pacific.
 By early 1944, Marine pilots were flying close support missions during amphibious landings.
 Noted aviation pioneer Charles Lindbergh flew Corsairs with the Marines as a civilian “technical advisor” in order to determine how best to increase the Corsair’s payload and range in the attack role.
 Lindbergh coaxed a Corsair into the air while lugging 4,000 pounds (1,800 kilograms) of bombs- only slightly less than the standard payload of the four engine B-17 bomber.
 Naturally and perhaps inevitably, Lindbergh flew strike missions against the Japanese during the Marshall Islands campaign.